My first Alaska mountain goat taken August 12, 1966. I was actually sheep hunting.

 Goat hunting in the Trail Creek Glacier area.

-Charles with a nice Billie taken in the Trail Creek Glacier area.
+Charles with a nice Billy taken in the Trail Creek Glacier area.

 Don with his first Billy goat back in the early 80's.